Find what you are looking for

 Key concept (2): Prime lenses, zoom lenses and the difference in bokeh effect

-Prime lenses tend to be better for shooting images with bokeh compared to regular zoom lenses at the same focal length.
-The examples below were shot at 50mm.
-The maximum aperture available on the prime lens was f/1.4, while that of the zoom lens (at this focal length) was f/5.
-Note how this difference has significance on the size of the defocused area in the bokeh.
+Prime lenses tend to be better for blurring out the background (creating bokeh) compared to most consumer variable aperture zoom lenses at the same focal length.
+The examples below were shot at 35mm on an APS-C camera (56mm full frame-equivalent focal length).
+The maximum aperture on the prime lens was f/1.4; on the zoom lens it was f/5.6.
+Note how this difference has significance on the background blurring (bokeh).

 Here’s what is possible with an f/1.4 lens: